You may also contact our Customer Service Center for assistance.

 To request a new password, please call or contact our Customer Service Center.

-Subscribers (covered employees) and dependents aged 18+ may access their coverage information by logging into their Online for Members account.
-Once logged in, select the desired member to view, print or download an image of the Coverage Information page, which reflects the member’s name, member ID number, and coverage period, and can be used as evidence of coverage.
+Subscribers (covered employees) and dependents aged 18+ may access their coverage information by logging into their Online for Members account and selecting the desired member to view.
+You may print or download an image of the Coverage Information page, which reflects the member’s name, member ID number, and coverage period, and can be used as evidence of coverage.
+You may also contact our Customer Service Center for assistance.

 HMAA respects the privacy and confidentiality of protected and individually-identifiable health information (PHI and IIHI).
 Once a dependent turns 18 years old, his/her parent or guardian will no longer have the right to access the dependent’s health or insurance records without authorization from the dependent.
 This policy is in accordance with Federal and State confidentiality laws regarding health care and minors’ rights.
 Certain exceptions may apply.